 Welcome to my web page

 With my recently won ERC Starting Grant "SIRIUS" I will develop new numerical methods for inertial microfluidics for healthcare applications.

-Currently I do not have a funded PhD opening, but I am always looking for self-funded PhD students.
-If you are interested in any topic presented on my research page, please get in touch.
+Currently I do not have a funded PhD opening, but I am happy to discuss options with candidates interested in any topic presented on my research page.